Quansight/Quansight-website/README.md

 preview mode, the banner turns yellow and displays a message telling the user that they can see draft content.
 When the site is not in preview mode, the banner turns gray and tells the user that they can see published content.
-The banner provides a way to switch in and out of Next.js preview mode so long as the user is not viewing the page via the Storyblok UI (because when they are working within Storyblok, they should always see the site in Next.js preview mode so that they can see changes that are being worked on, have not yet been published).
+The banner provides a clickable link to switch in and out of Next.js preview mode.
+This switch is disabled when the user is viewing the page via the Storyblok UI, because when they are working within Storyblok, they should always see the site in Next.js preview mode so that they can see changes that are being worked on.
 The banner does not show at all if the site was built in a production environment.

 The codebase takes advantage of [Vercel environment